 For teachers wanting to send messages of support on behalf of their students please use this form.

-Why are we now posting messages online?
+Why are we now posting letters online?

 The letter writing program established by the Befriend a Child in Detention Project has been a huge success.
 We have sent thousands of letters of support to children in detention, written by people from all around Australia.
-We are now looking to expand this program by publishing messages of support to children in detention on our website and social media accounts.
+We are now looking to expand this program by publishing letters of support to children in detention on our website and social media accounts.

-By posting messages online we can spread our message of support to a greater number of children.
+By posting letters online we can spread our message of support to a greater number of children.
 Rather than sending one letter to one child we can post hundreds of messages to be viewed by hundreds of children.

-Children on Nauru have access to the Internet and will be able to view messages of support through our website.
+Children on Nauru have access to the Internet and will be able to view letters of support through our website.
 Additionally, messages of support can also be read by children currently living in community detention arrangements in Australia.
 These children are experiencing hardship due to the uncertainty surrounding their refugee status and the feeling of limbo that this creates.
 Children in community detention arrangements therefore also need our support.

 View your message in our Messages of Support Album